ggrandes/simplequeue/README.md

   - Queue names are limited to safe URL caracters: `A-Za-z0-9._-`
   - Queues are stored in a single directory, in some filesystems, like FAT32 are limited to 65k files.
   - If you use a case-insensitive filesystem (like FAT32) Queue names can collide.
+  - Queue depth are limited to less than 2^31-1
   - Elements of queue are limited to 65500 bytes

 ### Configuration